awolfe777/Finalproject_terrorism/README.md

 ![Groups-1](https://user-images.githubusercontent.com/95449976/206513925-3edb5363-ab0a-4b0c-9388-93cf06ac9104.png)

 The deadliest groups are the Islamic State of Iraq and the Levant(ISIL) with 38,923.
 ISIL is a large terrorist group that originated in Iraq.
 Next is the Taliban who originated from Afghanistan with a still large death toll of 29,410.
-Third Boko Haram mostly originates from Nigeria.
-Fourth Shining Path a communist group from Peru and if combined fifth would be Al-Qaida the group behind 9/11.
+Third, Boko Haram mostly originates from Nigeria.
+Fourth, Shining Path a communist group from Peru and if combined fifth would be Al-Qaida the group behind 9/11.

-## #2 Has terrorism increased or decreased over the past 50 years as well as what incidents have caused the most devastation?
+## #2 Has terrorism increased or decreased over the past 50 years, as well as what incidents have caused the most devastation?

 ![Overall terroirsm-1](https://user-images.githubusercontent.com/95449976/206345605-348bf63d-14ca-4470-904e-c9b857395367.png)

-Looking at the past 50 years it is clear that terrorism has not decreased instead it seems that within the past 20 years, in general, terrorism has increased in frequency as well as large-scale events are more devastating.
+Looking at the past 50 years it is clear that terrorism has not decreased, instead it seems that within the past 20 years, in general, terrorism has increased in frequency as well as large-scale events are more devastating.

 ![Overall terroirsm-2](https://user-images.githubusercontent.com/95449976/206345663-b1c3446e-49e8-4049-b198-64069345ac7b.png)